“Time is money” – Benjamin Franklin

 Over the years, many excellent strategies have been used to keep FMEA in-meeting time as short as possible, without reducing the quality of results.
 In fact, many of these strategies, if properly applied, will improve the FMEA outcomes.
 The following is a partial list of such strategies.

-FMEA facilitation is a different subject than FMEA methodology.
+FMEA facilitation is a different subject from FMEA methodology.
 Poorly led FMEA teams will not achieve excellent results.
 To be successful, FMEA leaders need to develop expert facilitation skills.
-FMEA teams that are led by a skilled facilitator will keep meeting discussions on topic and drive through the FMEA process without wasting time.
+FMEA teams led by a skilled facilitator will keep meeting discussions on topic and drive the FMEA process forward without wasting time.

 Every FMEA does not need to start from scratch.
-Past FMEAs, if done well, can be an important time saver, as long as each portion is reviewed for relevancy before using.
+Past FMEAs, if done well, can be an important time-saver, as long as each portion is reviewed for relevance before use.
 Prioritized field data is a critical input to for most FMEAs, specifically for similar applications.
-FMEA team should ensure past field issues are not repeated.
+The FMEA team should ensure past field issues are not repeated.

-Generic FMEAs contain up to 80% or more of anticipated and known failure modes, effects, causes and controls.
-This can save considerable time when a new or modified design or process is based on current design or process.
-Change point analysis identifies the nature of the changes and the FMEA team conducts the FMEA procedure on the changes to the generic FMEA.
+Generic FMEAs contain up to 80% or more of anticipated and known failure modes, effects, causes, and controls.
+This can save considerable time when a new or modified design or process is based on the current design or process.
+Change point analysis identifies the nature of the changes, and the FMEA team conducts the FMEA procedure on the changes to the generic FMEA.

 It’s a good practice to limit failure modes to those of concern to at least one member of a properly constituted FMEA team.
 If one person has a concern, the issue is taken up by the team.
 But if no team member has a concern, the issue is not entered into the FMEA.
 This avoids in-meeting time on low-risk issues.